 We believe in enjoying food that’s prepared with nutritious, fresh and regional ingredients.
 Fresh ingredients like meat, eggs, vegetables and fruits from local farmers are important.

 Reduce harmful ingredients.

-Cook real food.
-I believe in enjoying food that was prepared with quality and fresh ingredients!
-We need to be conscious of the ingredients and food we consume.
-Small efforts like using less sugar, salt or oil will be beneficial in the long run.
-Indulge in your cravings but go easy on them.
+We need to be conscious of the ingredients we consume.
+Small efforts such as using less salt, oil and especially sugar will be beneficial in the long run.
+Indulge in cravings but go easy on them.

-Avoid waste of food.
 We always cook food freshly and do not like to store food overnight.
-We almost never throw any leftover food.
-Portioning your meals according to your appetite and planning your meals in advance by understanding the consumption in your family is helpful.
+We almost never throw away leftover food.
+Portioning our meals according to our appetite and planning meals in advance by understanding the consumption in the family is helpful.

 Nyonya is a term for the female descendants of a Chinese ethnic group who relocated to the Malay archipelago in the 15th century.
 Founder Grace Teo is a Peranakan descendant (Nyonya).
 Hence, Nyonya Cooking was launched to first share her cravings from home when she moved to Germany in 2011.

 Today, Nyonya Cooking proudly helps people around the world to satisfy their cravings with recipes they love.